Mochimochi07/Readme/readrepos/Readme2.md

 apis with auth generator and tons of middle ware.

-ill be back before april but ill be posting without comments or anything
+ill be back after april but ill be posting without comments or anything